Skip to content

 Year two

-The second year starts with two weeks of intensive clinical and procedural skills training to prepare you for secondary care rotations.
+The second year opens with intensive clinical and procedural skills training to prepare you for secondary care rotations.
 You will learn skills such as ECG interpretation, suturing, cannulation and advanced communication skills in simulation with actors.
-You will return to campus approximately one day every month as the emphasis shifts towards clinical work and placements, with up to 33 weeks spent in hospital and nine weeks spent in a GP surgery.
+You will return to campus intermittently for teaching days but the emphasis shifts towards clinical work and placements, with the majority of the year spent in hospital and a long block in a GP surgery.

 Modules